Art in Transit Program

 BART values enhancing the rider and community experience though the arts.
 From the beginning, BART included art in its stations with notable mosaic works by Alfonso Pardiñas in Lake Merritt, El Cerrito Plaza and El Cerrito del Norte Stations and William Mitchell’s wall reliefs in Lake Merritt, Richmond, 16th Street and 24th Street stations; to the more contemporary works of art throughout the line extensions to the San Francisco and Oakland airports, and smaller community-oriented projects.
 The BART art collection is nearly 50 artworks including murals, mosaics, sculptures, relief work, and several very special youth tile projects at Rockridge, Powell, and Fruitvale.
 Yet more than permanent artworks are found in BART.
 Musicians, poets, puppeteers, dancers, writers, cartoonists, and dramatists add to the BART experience in creative ways.

 BART realizes this is only the beginning for a region so rich in arts and culture.
-In August 2015, the BART Board unanimously adopted an Art Policy providing the vision, goals and strategies to guide the creation of an expanded Art-in-Transit Program.
+In August 2015, the BART Board unanimously adopted its first ever Art Policy, and in June 2018 revised the Art Policy to include funding for the Art Program through a combination of capital and operating funds.
 The priorities are to integrate art into the design of station improvements and leverage partnerships with other arts organizations and communities in the Bay Area and beyond.
 Further documentation regarding the development of the art policy can be found at the bottom of this page.

 BART’s Current Art Collection